“Am I rather skeptical”: LMU professor criticizes RKI – and shares alarming observation

 Excess mortality due to Corona?
 Professor from Munich sees Streeck’s prognosis confirmed

 Another topic of the conversation was that Excess mortality because of Corona *.
-“According to our calculations, not unexpectedly more people died than the average of the four years before” – thus confirming an earlier prognosis by the virologist Hendrik Streeck.
+“According to our calculations, not unexpectedly more people died than the average of the four years before,” he said – and thus confirmed an earlier prognosis by the virologist Hendrik Streeck.
 How can that be when the Federal Statistical Office reports 48,000 more deaths than in the period 2016-2019?
 According to Kauermann a question of interpretation – because you have to take the age structure into account.

-Today 80 year olds A particularly high birth rate and higher death rates were to be expected.
+Today 80 year olds were born in a particularly high birth rate and the higher death rates were therefore to be expected.
 The “Lateral thinker” movement, from which claims come that there were even fewer deaths, but Kauermann countered: “There is nothing to it.”
 He already expressed his doubts about excess mortality in the BR:

 Corona in Saxony: “Even without Covid-19 an excess mortality of 50 percent”

-Still, for that Health system more dead are a challenge – and Kauermann shared an alarming observation: “In the past few weeks, especially in East Germany, there has been a massive excess mortality set, in Saxony currently almost 100 percent, so one doubling.
+Still, for that Health system more dead are a challenge – and Kauermann shared in the interview an alarming observation with: “In the past few weeks there has been a massive excess mortality set, in Saxony currently almost 100 percent, so one doubling.
 It is striking that even without the Covid-19 deaths there is an excess mortality of 50 percent. “

 His research team (the “Corona Data Analysis Group“At the LMU) is repeatedly contacted by those affected from the state who reported with SARS-CoV-2 infected relatives in Nursing homes remained without medical help and died, said Kauermann, and stated: “In any case, something is wrong, that is clearly reflected in the figures.”
 The observation was passed on to the Federal Statistical Office.
 “They were irritated there too,” he said world. (frs) * Merkur.de is part of the Ippen-Digital editorial network.